spacecatpixel/lokidocs/docs/Lokinet/Guides/PublicTestingGuide.md

 The guide will cover:

-- Adding our DNS resolver.
+- Adding the Lokinet DNS resolver.

 - Initialising Lokinet for the first time.